Landscape Photography, Astrophotography, Travel Photography and People / Festival Photography Tour Ladakh India

 4. I don't have a camera.
 Can I get a camera or lenses for rent?
 Yes, Cameras / Lenses can be arranged.
 Subject to availability.

-Zanskar is a very remote part of Ladakh with very less facilities.
-The roads are bad and hence the maintainance of the vehicles are more
+Zanskar is a very remote part of Ladakh with very few facilities.
+The roads are bad and hence the maintenance of the vehicles are more

 Also, we are staying in moving camps for many nights.
 We will have a separate vehicle for carrying our cooks and camps so that they go ahead and keep the camps and our food ready when we reach after taking pictures on the way.